john-azzaro/Study-Asynchronous-Programming-in-Node/README.md

 <br>

-### You can use callbacks to deal with asynchronous code
+### You can use callbacks to deal with asynchronous code.
 To use a callback in the example above, we have to do 3 things:

 1. Add "callback" to our function parameters.